4 Minute Read

 - Business costs—insurance on the property, record keeping, scheduling, and administration

 How Much Do Timeshare Maintenance Fees Cost?

-In your initial meeting, you’re probably told about maintenance fees, right?
-The average across the country is $980 per year.
+The average annual maintenance fee is $1,000.
 But the surprise comes when you find out the fees go up every year, often much faster than the normal inflation rate.
-The latest numbers we have say the increase averages around 4% a year.
-So in hard numbers, your original $980 fee could be $1,451 by year ten—a total increase of 48%!(1) Help, I’m drowning here!
+The latest numbers say the increase averages around 4% a year.
+So, in hard numbers, your original $1,000 fee could be $1,477 by year ten—a total increase of around 48%!1

 Maintenance fees must be paid every year whether you use the property or not.
 They are non-negotiable.
 Read your contract carefully to see what is actually disclosed about your maintenance fees.